Surf Life Saving Australia: Training

-International Development
+International development

-Most of Surf Life Saving’s international work is undertaken in the Asia-Pacific region, not only due to geographical location, but also because of the aquatic environments within the region.
-Also, as the largest developed country within the Asia Pacific region, a great deal of responsibility to support developing countries lies with Australia.
+Most of Surf Life Saving's international work is undertaken in the Asia-Pacific region, not only due to geographical location, but also because of the aquatic environments within the region.

 Research

 Surf Life Saving Australia is focused on exploring statistical and analytical data to support development of education, technology, communications and operations to reduce coastal drowning deaths in Australia.
 Although SLSA has been conducting research for many years, 2010 was the birth of a dedicated and thorough research program.
-The SLSA Research Scheme was introduced to adopt rigour into research project design and provide funding for targeted and priority research projects.
+The SLSA research scheme was introduced to adopt rigour into research project design and provide funding for targeted and priority research projects.